GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### There are two major products that come out of Berkeley: LSD and UNIX.
-We don't believe this to be a coincidence.
+> ### The path to the CEO's office should not be through the CFO's office, and it should not be through the marketing department.
+It needs to be through engineering and design.
 >
-> ~ *Jeremy S. Anderson*
+> ~ *Elon Musk*

 ---
 ## 🏎 Quick Facts